dmolitor/adaptive-infra/README.md

 ### Adaptive experiment

-To deploy the adaptive experiment to an AWS server:
+To deploy the adaptive experiment to an AWS cluster orchestrated with Docker Swarm:
 ```shell
 just deploy
 ```